Updated on 2025-11-19 GMT+08:00

 Obtaining kubeconfig

-1. Log in to the master node in the cluster to be connected.
+1. Log in to a master node in the cluster.

 cat $HOME/.kube/config

-By default, the kubeconfig file of a self-built cluster is stored in the $HOME/.kube/config directory of the master node.
+By default, the kubeconfig file of a self-managed cluster is stored in the $HOME/.kube/config directory on the master nodes.
 If another kubeconfig file is specified for your cluster, change the directory.
 For details about the kubeconfig file, see Organizing Cluster Access Using kubeconfig Files.

-4. Create a YAML file on the local PC, paste the credential content copied in the previous step to the file, and save the file.
+4. Create a YAML file on the local PC, paste the content copied in the previous step to the YAML file, and save it.

-3. Select a cluster service provider and set cluster parameters as prompted.
-In this example, only key parameters listed in Table 1 are set.
+3. Configure the parameters.
+In this example, only key parameters listed in Table 1 are configured.

 Parameter